 - If attending a test-optional or test-flexible university or college, the applicant must include any school requirements, i.e. supplemental essay or personal statement.

-- Must submit an essay of not less than 350 words on “Friendship” -double-spaced
+- Must submit an essay of not less than 350 words on “Integrity” -double-spaced

-Clikc here to download the 2022, Ken Waldie, memorial Foundation Scholarship Application.
+Click below to download 2023, Ken Waldie, Memorial Foundation Scholarship Application.

 Read the application Guidelines below.